Holy Name Cathedral (Chicago): 1871 to 1900

-In 1888, surveyors noticed that the cathedral was sagging on its Superior Street side.
-This prompted the archbishop to commence with the cathedral's first renovation projects.
-By 1915, Holy Name Cathedral was balanced out and saved from sinking into the ground.
-It was also lengthened by 15 ft to accommodate the growing Catholic population.
-That same year, James Edward Quigley, Archbishop of Chicago, died.
-The first major Mass of the newly rededicated cathedral was the late archbishop's funeral.
+In 1888, surveyors noticed that Holy Name was sagging on its Superior Street side, a defect from its quick construction.
+Archbishop Patrick Feehan of what was now the Archdiocese of Chicago ordered an immediate remediation of the problem.
+In 1915, the archdiocese divided the sanctuary into two sections and lengthened it by 15 ft to accommodate more seating.
+That same year, Archbishop James Edward Quigley died.
+The first major mass of the newly rededicated Holy Name was his funeral.